Ask A Healer Creativity Series

 One night, I was able to cry by watching the particular and frequent dour downturn of the other actor's mouth, in judgment of my character.
 I focused on that frown of judgment and trying to mentally make it turn up into a smile.
 My body responded by first agitation and then, when all my efforts did not change her, real tears.

 been other things I noticed about my fellow actors that triggered the tears, or a vision of a lone vanilla wafer floating in the toilet surrounded by poop.
+That one brought the sting of tears more than once.
 How very degrading and insulting!

 I've also used pure body sensation, apart from any story, to bring tears.
 For example, I might ask my body to tell me how it would react to an onion being held under my nose.
 The body remembers and, if I'm able to just let my imagination be with that idea, My face will react even if actual tears don't flow and it will be a truthful reaction.